-The Toolkit contributes to the enhancement of Human Resources Management by providing concrete tools and procedures to be implemented within the Monitoring and Evaluation of the training programmes delivered to public employees.
+The toolkit contributes to the enhancement of HRM and other tools by providing tools and procedures for monitoring and evaluation of training programmes.

 Institutional Capacity and Quality Public Services

-Good financial management procedures promoting accountability of financial decisions and allowing for local budgetary flexibility are important.
-The LFB toolkit supports evidence-based decision making by local officials helping them make best use of available resources.
+The toolkit supports evidence-based decision-making by local officials helping them make the best use of available resources.

-Country level benchmarking of local financial resources and financial management.
-The LFB toolkit is an analytical instrument for policy makers for developing accountable and efficient local finance system.
+The toolkit is an analytical instrument for policy-makers for developing accountable and efficient local finance systems.

 Territorial and Cross-Border Cooperation